Found out something here about Sylvia Burwell that's going to fascinate you folks.

 She had no idea that Uncle Sam had seized her money until some days later when she got a letter saying that her refund had been absconded by the government to satisfy an old debt to the government that somebody in her family had not paid.

-Her father died, leaving her mother with five children to raise.
+When Grice, Mary Grice, was four years old, she's black, by the way, back in 1960, her father died, leaving her mother with five children to raise.

-Until the kids turned 18, Sadie Grace got survivor benefits from Social Security to help feed and clothe the kids.
+Until the kids turned 18, Sadie Grace got survivor benefits from Social Security to help feed and clothe kids.

-Now Social Security says that it overpaid somebody in that family.
+Now, Social Security says that it overpaid somebody in that family.

 There are five people involved.

-But it happened, they know in 1977.
+But it happened, they know, in 1977.

-After 37 years of silence of not saying anything about it, four years after Sadie Grace died, the government's coming after her daughter.
+After 37 years of silence, of not saying anything about it, four years after Sadie Grace died, the government's coming after her daughter.

 Now, why the feds chose to take Mary's money rather than her surviving siblings is a mystery.

-Across the nation, hundreds of thousands of taxpayers who are expecting refunds this month are instead getting letters like the one she got, informing them that because of a debt they never knew about, often a debt incurred by their parents, the government has confiscated a check.
+Across the nation, hundreds of thousands of taxpayers who are expecting refunds this month are instead getting letters like the one she got, informing them that because of a debt they never knew about, often a debt incurred by their parents, the government has confiscated their check.

 Next up, next story.